 Of course, if you add water to your fresh water tank, more water will eventually end up in your gray tank.
 This means you will have to find a way to get rid of it before the tank becomes too full.
 Here are some ways to repurpose water:

 - Use a plastic dishpan in your shower to capture wasted water.
 Use this water for flushing the toilet, washing the dishes, etc.

 - Buy a garden hose and dump cap with a hose fitting.
 Attach the garden hose to the dump cap and spray some thirsty bushes with your gray water.
 Make sure that you are using biodegradable soaps and that no food bits are in the water.

-When hooked up to shore power at a campground you have access to both 120 volt and 12 volt power.
-In other words, you are able to use all your appliances whenever you like.
-But when you are off the grid, you probably only have access to 12 volt power.
-This means that you can’t use the microwave, air-conditioner, etc. Basically, if you have to plug it in, it won’t work unless you have access to a 120 volt system.
+When hooked up to shore power at a campground you have access to both 120 volts and 12-volt power.
+You can use all your appliances whenever you like.
+But when you are off the grid, you probably only have access to 12-volt power.
+This means that you can’t use the microwave, air-conditioner, or many other appliances.
+If you have to plug it in, it won’t work unless you have access to a 120-volt system.

-In most RVs the only things that you can operate on a 12 volt system are your water pump, lights, and fridge.
-Also, you only have as much power as can be stored in your RVs batteries.
+In most RVs, the only things that you can operate on a 12-volt system are your water pump, lights, and fridge.
+Also, you only have as much power as can be stored in your RV batteries.
 When batteries run out, so does your power.